aziabatz/cunqa/docs/source/copied_README.md

 ```json
 {"backend":{"name": "BackendExample", "version": "0.0", "n_qubits": 32,"url": "", "is_simulator": true, "conditional": true, "memory": true, "max_shots": 1000000, "description": "", "basis_gates": [], "custom_instructions": "", "gates": [], "coupling_map": []}, "noise": {}}
 ```
-> [!NOTE]
+!!! note
-> The "noise" key must be filled with a json with noise instructions supported by the chosen simulator.
+    The "noise" key must be filled with a json with noise instructions supported by the chosen simulator.

-> [!IMPORTANT]
+!!! important
-> Several `qraise` commands can be executed one after another to raise as many QPUs as desired, each one having its own configuration, independently of the previous ones.
+    Several `qraise` commands can be executed one after another to raise as many QPUs as desired, each one having its own configuration, independently of the previous ones.
 The `getQPUs()` method presented in the section below will collect all the raised QPUs.

 ### 2. Python Program Example
 Once the QPUs are raised, they are ready to execute any quantum circuit.
 The following script shows a basic workflow.

-> [!WARNING]
+!!! warning
-> To execute the following python example it is needed  to load the [Qiskit](https://github.com/Qiskit/qiskit) module:
+    To execute the following python example it is needed  to load the [Qiskit](https://github.com/Qiskit/qiskit) module:

 In QMIO:
 ```console